Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders: Introduction

-Many unbiased recommendation algorithms thus have been introduced to conduct de-biasing learning with various machine learning techniques such as casual embedding~\cite{bonner2018causal}, meta-learning~\cite{DBLP:conf/sigir/ChenDQ0XCLY21,wang2021combating}, knowledge distillation~\cite{liu2020general}, and information bottleneck~\cite{wang2020information}, which achieve promising empirical performance.
-However, rigorous theoretical analysis of these algorithms are severely lacking in the literature, which led to a disconnect between current theory and many strong empirical methods.
-Specifically, most of these methods~\cite{liu2020general,wang2021combating,DBLP:conf/sigir/ChenDQ0XCLY21,bonner2018causal} solve the bias issue by introducing unbiased uniform data in the training, which is collected by a random logging policy.
-Nonetheless, to the best of our knowledge, no clear connection between current theory and these algorithms has been made, i.e, unbiased learning generalization bounds for them have not been derived.
-More importantly, there is no solid theoretical justification of why utilizing unbiased uniform data can improve learning performance.
-Table~\ref{overview} shows an overview of the discussed methods and suggests that most of them do not have theoretical guarantees.
-Hence, the above problem poses the following challenge: \textit{How to bridge the gap between theories and recent state-of-the-art unbiased learning objectives?
-Furthermore, Could we propose a more effective unbiased learning objectives for recommendation guided by rigorous theoretical justification? }
+Many unbiased recommendation algorithms have been introduced to conduct debiasing learning using various machine learning techniques, such as multi-task learning~\cite{bonner2018causal, liu2020general}, meta-learning~\cite{DBLP:conf/sigir/ChenDQ0XCLY21, wang2021combating}, and information bottleneck~\cite{wang2020information}, which achieve promising empirical performance.
+However, there is a severe lack of rigorous theoretical analysis for these algorithms in the literature, creating a gap between current theory and many strong empirical methods.
+Specifically, most of these methods~\cite{liu2020general, wang2021combating, DBLP:conf/sigir/ChenDQ0XCLY21, bonner2018causal} solve the bias issue by introducing unbiased uniform data in the training, which is collected by a random logging policy.
+Nevertheless, no clear and unified connection between current theory and these algorithms has been established.
+In other words, unbiased learning generalization bounds for them have not been derived.
+Furthermore, there is no solid theoretical justification for why utilizing unbiased uniform data can improve learning performance.
+Table~\ref{overview} provides an overview of the discussed methods and suggests that most of them lack theoretical guarantees.
+This significant gap between theory and practice raises an important question: \textit{How to bridge the gap between theories and recent unbiased learning objectives?
+Furthermore, could we propose a more effective unbiased learning objective guided by rigorous theoretical justification?}